fzdwx/hugo-preview-obsidian/README.md

 - [x] Start `hugo server` in the background
 	- There is still a bit of a problem currently, the child process (hugo process) does not close when the program launches.
+- [x] A customer command setting, default is `Alt+F12`, you can think of it as a shortcut to execute a command, I set it to start the terminal `wezterm start --class float --cwd ${cwd}`.

 ## Install